Prasanta Sur

-Prasanta Sur (প্রশান্ত শূর; 1 January 1923 – 29 February 2008) was the convenor of the Kolkata district Left Front committee and became the first Left Front Mayor of Kolkata during 1969.
+Prasanta Sur (প্রশান্ত শূর; 1 January 1923 – 29 February 2008) was an Indian politician, and the convenor of the Kolkata district Left Front committee who became the first Left Front Mayor of Kolkata during 1969.
 A member of the state committee of Communist Party of India (Marxist), Sur was the urban development minister in the first Left Front government in 1977.
 Later, he also held key portfolios like health, refugee rehabilitation etc. He died on 29 February 2008, aged 85, after suffering from age-related problems.

 Family background and early life

-Sur's father was Rai Saheb Nagendra Nath Sur, a member of the landed gentry of (erstwhile) east Pakistan.
+Sur's father was Rai Saheb Nagendra Kumar Sur, a member of the landed gentry of (erstwhile) east Pakistan.
 The Rai Saheb disowned him after Prasanta Sur joined the Communist movement in Kolkata.
 An obstinate and proud man, the Rai Saheb continued to live at his home in East Pakistan until he was assassinated by the Pakistani Army in 1971.
-He Was one of great leaders like Saroj Dutta, Jyoti Basu, Geeta Mukherjee and Hare Krishna Konar.
+He Was one of the great leaders like Saroj Dutta, Jyoti Basu, Geeta Mukherjee and Hare Krishna Konar.

 Sur qualified as a lawyer but never practiced law as he became a full-timer in the CPI.